 The Water Services Division will continue with Drinking Water Quality Management Standard (DWQMS) certification.

-The ERT program has commenced and will continue in 2012 and 2013.
+The ERT program has commenced and will continue in 2019.

 System improvements continue to be carried out in the southern part of the municipality to improve water delivery.
 Water Services Division will investigate methods of increasing water pressure in the south rural areas.